srcimon/screwbox/README.md

 - [ ] add A*-Pathfinding Algorithm (because speed)
 - [ ] add particle emitters
 - [ ] add menu bar when this nasty jdk bug is resolved: https://bugs.openjdk.org/browse/JDK-8270888
+- [ ] add headless mode with scripted events for automating the engine